-Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia south to Washington, east to Idaho, Montana, and Wyoming; also occurring throughout eastern North America.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to Oregon, east to Idaho, Montana, and Wyoming; also occurring throughout eastern North America.

-Habitat: Moist places from the lowlands to moderate elevations in the mountains, usually where the soil has been disturbed.
+Habitat: Moist pastures, forest openings, roadsides, and springs, from the lowlands to middle elevations in the mountains, usually where disturbed.

 Origin: Introduced from Europe